Aalborg DH

 Aalborg Damehåndbold is a former team handball club for women from Aalborg, Denmark.

 History

 Aalborg DH was promoted to the top league in Denmark in 2002–2003.
-The club finished second in the top league once, and obtained third place in 2005–2006.
-In the 2005–2006 season the club reached the semi final in the Women's EHF Champions League.
+The club finished as runner up in the top league once, and secured third place in 2005–2006.
+In the 2005–2006 season the club reached the semi-final in the Women's EHF Champions League.

-Aalborg DH was 3 Sept.
-2013 declared bankrupt.
+Aalborg DH was on 3 September 2013 declared bankrupt.
+Ringkøbing Håndbold were offered their place in the league, which they accepted.
+In 2014 the club Team Abybro, which would later become EH Aalborg was founded in an attempt to recreate a professional women's team around Aalborg and Northern Jutland in general.